-Sampling was carried out at 1 site in the Owenmore catchment at the Bridge at Bonerboy.
+Sampling was carried out at 2 sites in the Cloon catchment in May and August 2009: Croany Bridge and at the Bridge west of Lisseyurrheen.
 A detailed inspection of a 10m length of each river site was conducted, and the nature of the stream environment, the substrata available for macroscopically visible growths and the nature and abundance of any macroscopic growth forms present were recorded.
 The abundance of each macroscopic element is estimated using a simple descriptor scale.
-This is based on the percentage of the stream or river bed (within the survey unit) that is covered by the assemblage as follows: 1=Rare, just visible in the field, covers <1% of the river bed; 2 = Occasional, covers 1% to <5% of the river bed; 3= Frequent, covers 5% to <25% of the river bed; 4 = Abundance, covers 25% to <50% of the river bed; 5 = Dominant, covers > 50% of the river bed.
+This is based on the percentage of the stream or river bed (within the survey unit) that is covered by the assemblage as follows: 1=Rare, just visible in the field, covers <1% of the river bed; 2 = Occasional, covers 1% to <5% of the river bed; 3= Frequent, covers 5% to <25% of the river bed; 4 = Abundance, covers 25% to <50% of the river bed; 5 = Dominant, covers \geq 50% of the river bed.
 The quantification is based on "qualified judgment".